darkrenaissance/darkfi/doc/src/dev/contribute.md

 12. Implement verifiable encryption for `DAO` payments
 13. `DAO` should be able to perform arbitrary contract calls, it should act as a voted multisig
 14. Implement cross-chain atomic swaps (XMR, ETH, anything applicable)
-15. Rework the connection algo for p2p to use black list, grey and white list<C-y>
+15. Rework the connection algo for p2p to use black list, grey and white list
   * https://eprint.iacr.org/2019/411.pdf (Section 2.2)
 16. Create a P2P stack test harness in order to be able to easily simulate network behaviour
+  * Possibly we can create a dummy p2p which can simulate network connections and routing traffic.
+    We can use this to model network behaviour.
 17. Implement address/secretkey differentiation (https://en.bitcoin.it/wiki/Wallet_import_format)
 18. Fix bugs and issues in the DAO implementation
 19. Perform thorough review of all contracts and their functionalities